 Recently, we were excited to receive a letter from a Mount Pleasant branch customer named Randy Bates who just couldn't say enough good things about banking at First Reliance Bank.
 Randy has his personal accounts with us, and he relies on us for his business banking too.
 From friendly employees to special programs, Randy told us that he's had outstanding service at our Mount Pleasant branch.

 We appreciate that Randy would take the time to write to us, and we thought you'd like to learn a little about him and his experience with our bank.

 The youngest of 3 kids, Randy grew up outside of Charlotte, N.C. in the small town of Gastonia.
 When he was 15, his parents relocated to South Carolina – but that didn't stop him from opting for Carolina Blue and eventually becoming a Tar Heel.
-After graduating from UNC Chapel Hill ...
+After graduating from UNC Chapel Hill, he spent one year ...